Follow a short bush trail along Floods Creek from the picnic area all the way to the bottom of Somersby Falls in Brisbane Water National Park.

 Start the walking trail at the information board (follow the “To the falls” sign) stone and follow the timber stair case to the first intersection.

 Turn right to enjoy the first lookout on the walking trail, with spectacular views of the top of Somersby Falls.

 Back on the main trail, after a few minutes you can turn left and have a look at the side falls, a small waterfall on a tributary of Floods Creek.
 Perhaps not as impressive as the main waterfalls, but still worth checking out while you’re there.

 Keep following the main trail and make your way to the next stop, right at the upper part – top falls – of Somersby Falls.
 You can get very close to the waterfall and the surrounding scenery is absolutely stunning.

 The rest of the trail takes you all the way down to the bottom falls.
 Be careful as there are some very steep parts along this part of the track.
 Once you see the “No track beyond this point” sign, you’ve made it to the bottom!

-Have a look around and enjoy the best that nature has to offer.
+Have a look around and enjoy the beauty of this area.
 The trip up the hill back to the picnic area is a bit harder so take your time.

 The Somersby Falls bush trail is a great walk at any time of year but the waterfalls are at their best after a few days of rain.
-It’s also a great spot to go for a dip on a warm summer’s day.
+It’s also a great spot to go for a little swim on a warm summer’s day.

 The parking area at Somersby Falls is easy to reach.
 From Wisemans Ferry Rd, simply follow Somersby Falls Rd all the way to the end.